Adopt a Git branching strategy

 Review and merge code with pull requests

 The review that takes place in a pull request is critical for improving code quality.
 Only merge branches through pull requests that pass your review process.
-Avoid merging branches to the master branch without a pull request.
+Avoid merging branches to the main branch without a pull request.

 Some suggestions for successful pull requests: